Traefik x-forwarded-for headers

 Proxy Server's Hostname X-Forwarded-Server

-Deploy nginx, clusterIP service for nginx, and ingress which will Traefik forward from itself to the nginx container.
+Deploy nginx, clusterIP service for nginx, and ingress.

 apiVersion: apps/v1